krantiw/Movie-Recommendation--Using-KNN/README.md

 # Movie-Recommendation--Using-KNN
-using metric = Cosine and applying cosine similarity concept
+Using metric = Cosine and applying cosine similarity concept

 Process